Categories: Glossary

 Micropayment

-Micropayments are small online transactions, often involving amounts less than a cent or even less than $1.00, depending on the payment system.
-They are commonly used for immediate online distribution of royalties, gratuities, pay-per-click advertising, freelance jobs, and cryptocurrency transactions.
+Micropayments are a type of small online transactions that involve transferring very small amounts of money, often less than a cent or even less than $1.00.
+These transactions are commonly used for various purposes such as immediate online distribution of royalties, gratuities, pay-per-click advertising, freelance jobs, and cryptocurrency transactions.

-The term “micropayment” was coined by Ted Nelson, a technology futurist and philosopher, in the 1960s.
+The concept of micropayments was coined by Ted Nelson, a technology futurist and philosopher, in the 1960s.
 Nelson’s vision was to enable users to pay for online content with individual copyrights, even in amounts as small as a ten-thousandth of a penny.
-This concept revolutionized online payments and facilitated the development of low-cost networks.
+This visionary idea revolutionized the way online payments were conducted and paved the way for the development of low-cost networks.

-There are several platforms available for micropayments, each with its own unique functionality.
+There are several platforms and systems available for facilitating micropayments, each with its own unique functionality and approach.
 One common approach involves sellers or payment providers creating accounts with third-party micropayment providers.
-These providers handle the collection, storage, and distribution of payments on behalf of the sellers.
-The payments are stored in a digital wallet managed by the provider until they reach a certain threshold, at which point they are paid out to the recipient.
+These providers act as intermediaries and handle the collection, storage, and distribution of payments on behalf of the sellers.
+The payments received from the buyers are stored in a digital wallet managed by the provider until they reach a certain threshold, at which point they are paid out to the recipient.
+This method provides a convenient way for sellers to receive and manage micropayments without having to directly handle the transaction process.

-Another method involves a prepaid system, where users establish accounts with micropayment processors and deposit a significant amount of money into their accounts.
-When the user makes a small purchase on an e-commerce platform that uses the same provider, the purchase amount is deducted from the user’s account.
-In this case, the payment is processed through the user’s micropayment processing account.
+Another method of facilitating micropayments is through a prepaid system.
+In this approach, users establish accounts with micropayment processors and deposit a certain amount of money into their accounts.
+When the user wants to make a small purchase on an e-commerce platform that uses the same micropayment processor, the purchase amount is deducted from the user’s account balance.
+This prepaid system allows for quick and seamless transactions, as the payment is processed through the user’s micropayment processing account.

 Coincu